If SEL in Schools is a Product, Then it Needs a Technology and Marketing Upgrade.

 Additionally, teachers who have taught SEL in classrooms have indicated positive changes in student development.

-Observations explain that SEL lessons have helped students improve at expressing themselves, feel good about their being, accept others, and not indulge in bullying activities.
+Observations explain that SEL lessons have significantly helped students to express themselves, feel good about their being, learn to accept others, and not indulge in bullying.

-It is not just the educators; even the students believe that a well-crafted SEL curriculum and a well-integrated SEL program can effectively carve mentally and socially healthy children.
+It is not just the educators.
+The students also think that a good SEL curriculum and a well-integrated SEL program can carve mentally and socially healthy children.

-93% of teachers believe SEL needs a significant focus in schools, and a few feel that the government should mandate it too.
+93% of teachers believe SEL needs a significant focus in schools.
+Additionally, a few others feel that the government should mandate it too.
 This can help SEL to make a stronger impact and get the attention it deserves.

 But if most educators adopt SEL programs, then why are instances like that of gun violence, not nearing sunset?